OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 ​	C1:

-​			Input: A normal file name
+​			Input: A normal file name with some nodes

-​			Expected result: All the nodes will be stored to the variable and return
+​			Expected result: All the nodes will be stored to the variable and return the number of nodes

 ​	C2:

 ​			Input: A NULL file name

 ​			Expect result: Display an error message and return `-1`

+​	C3:

+​			Input: A valid file name with 0 node in;

+​			Expected result: It will return `0`;